 What Will You Pick?

+Remember you will have an even better trip if you bring the right camping gear.
 With so many awesome hiking trips to choose from, we are curious to know where you will be going with your kids.
 Where have you hiked before?
 Which trails did you enjoy?
 Which ones did you hate?
 Tell us all in the comments!

 Rebecca lives in USA, but loves hiking all over the world.
 Her favorite is Everest Base Camp Trek in Nepal.
 It usually takes 16 days, but she likes to slow down, enjoy mountains, company of other adventurers, and take more pictures, so it took her 28 days last time.
 Another of her passions is the ocean, so all short and long hikes along the ocean shore bring a lot of joy.
 She also writes for HikingMastery.com.